HyperAgents/hmas/CONTRIBUTING.md

 * add in the PR process that you must keep a record summarizing the reflections in your PR by making a link toward the issue that is related and how to do that.
 * take from polifonia the methodology to create a new story ??
 * considering specifical files that refers all stories
-* should we consider a set of peoples with roles and stories in our approach ?
+* should we consider a set of people with roles and stories in our approach ? here we would call this set : set of agents.